tonywok/tonywok.github.io/_posts/2020-06-24-the-command-pattern.md

 In this case, our task is concerned with two questions:

-1. Are the conditions such that I am able to cancel the subscription?
+1. Are the conditions such that I can cancel the subscription?
-1. If able, how do I go about cancelling the subscription?
+1. If able, how do I go about canceling the subscription?

-I really like that the definition uses the words _specific_ task.
+I like that the definition uses the words _specific_ task.
 In other words, if it doesn’t have to do with either of these two questions, do it somewhere else :)

-If we do need a piece of data in order answer either of these questions, we can pass it into our command so long as our command doesn’t know or care where it came from.
+If we do need a piece of data to answer either of these questions, we can pass it into our command so long as our command doesn’t know or care where it came from.
 This will make your command more re-usable and easier to test.

-For instance, our `CancelSubscription` command likely needs a subscription, a date the cancellation is to go into effect, the reason it’s being cancelled, and maybe the administrator that is performing the cancellation.
+For instance, our `CancelSubscription` command likely needs a subscription, a date the cancellation is to go into effect, the reason it’s being canceled, and maybe the administrator that is performing the cancellation.

 ### The Task: Am I Able?

-Before we perform the task, we need to make sure we are able to perform the task.
+Before we perform the task, we need to make sure we can perform the task.
 This is where you implement your business rules.

-For instance, a couple usual suspects:
+For instance, a couple of usual suspects:

 * Only administrators with certain permissions can cancel subscriptions
 * The effective date must be between the subscription start date and the subscription end date